talon-one/talon_go/docs/CustomerProfileIntegrationRequestV2.md

 `func (o *CustomerProfileIntegrationRequestV2) SetAudiencesChanges(v ProfileAudiencesChanges)`

 SetAudiencesChanges gets a reference to the given ProfileAudiencesChanges and assigns it to the AudiencesChanges field.

+### GetEvaluableCampaignIds

+`func (o *CustomerProfileIntegrationRequestV2) GetEvaluableCampaignIds() []int32`

+GetEvaluableCampaignIds returns the EvaluableCampaignIds field if non-nil, zero value otherwise.

+### GetEvaluableCampaignIdsOk

+`func (o *CustomerProfileIntegrationRequestV2) GetEvaluableCampaignIdsOk() ([]int32, bool)`

+GetEvaluableCampaignIdsOk returns a tuple with the EvaluableCampaignIds field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### HasEvaluableCampaignIds

+`func (o *CustomerProfileIntegrationRequestV2) HasEvaluableCampaignIds() bool`

+HasEvaluableCampaignIds returns a boolean if a field has been set.

+### SetEvaluableCampaignIds

+`func (o *CustomerProfileIntegrationRequestV2) SetEvaluableCampaignIds(v []int32)`

+SetEvaluableCampaignIds gets a reference to the given []int32 and assigns it to the EvaluableCampaignIds field.

 ### GetResponseContent